ibm-cloud-docs/devsecops/devsecops-inferred-pipeline-configuration.md

 #### Gradle Configuration
 {: #devsecops-pipeline-configuration-spot-gradle}

- To configure the Gradle tasks for setup, unit testing, build artifact, and acceptance testing, use the following spots:
+ To configure the Gradle tasks for setup, unit testing, build artifact, and acceptance testing, use the following pipeline environment properties:

 * `gradle-setup-tasks`: (Default: `assemble`) Comma-separated list of Gradle tasks for setup stage.
 * `gradle-unit-testing-tasks`: (Default: `test`) Comma-separated list of Gradle tasks for unit-test stage.